PoinP/PySimpleImageEditor/README.md

 #### Dependencies:

 * The program uses PySimpleGUI in order to display the UI
+* You need to have tkinter installed as well
 * Image modifications are handled by Pillow

+Tested on Windows and Linux

 #### TODO: